pombase/canto/documentation/canto.md

     sudo apt-get install libclucene-dev libclucene0ldbl

-For Ubuntu version 13.10 the correct CLucene library version must bne installed manually.
+For Ubuntu version 13.10 the correct CLucene library version must be installed manually.
 The Perl CLucene modules is currently only compatible with CLucene version 0.9.* but Ubuntu v13.10 ships with CLucene v2.3.3.4.